maraca/goflake/README.md

 What's missing
 ==============

-Configuration for port, and worker id are hard coded at the moment.
+* Configuration for port, and worker id are hard coded at the moment.
+* Tests